erglocale/ergCompare-nextjs/README.md

 # ergCompare Frontend

-Next.js frontend for ergCompare, an EV vs ICE fleet comparison application.
+Next.js frontend for ergCompare, focused on EV vs ICE fleet comparison workflows.

-This app provides:
+## What This App Does

-- Email/password login against the Flask backend
+- email/password login against the Flask backend
-- Dashboard of saved comparison reports
+- dashboard of saved comparison reports
-- New comparison flow with map-based location selection
+- vehicle catalog filtered by selected market
-- EV catalog selection from backend data
+- new comparison flow with map-based location selection
-- Comparison results and TCO views
+- EV vs ICE comparison results and report views
-- Account settings and password change
+- account settings and password change

 ## Stack